simo-bat/Crack_detection/README.md

 ##### False Negative
 ![False Negative Examples](README_images/FalseNegative.png?raw=true)

-False positive examples show common features like stripes and granules.
+False positive examples show common features like stripes, granules and concrete discontinuity.
 False negative examples show common features like very small and shallow cracks and potholes that look like granules/stains.

 In general, many images were manually analyzed and in several cases it was very hard to classify them also for a person.